 (IF THIS POST CONTAINS AFFILIATE LINKS PLEASE SEE OUR FULL DISCLOSURE POLICY ALTHOUGH I HAVE TO WARN YOU IT IS QUITE BORING, BUT IF YOU REALLY MUST READ IT YOU CAN FIND IT Here)

 I was trying to verify my Word press website with the free theme to my Pinterest business account.

 Today I am going to show you how to link to your website in 10 minutes.

-- Using meta name data from Pinterest– you can log into your Pinterest account and click the link to retrieve you meta name data to add to your website
+- Using meta name data from Pinterest– you can log into your Pinterest account and click the link to retrieve you meta name data to add to the header of your website.

 - Add the meta name data directly to your content management system – if you are using a word press blog with a free theme you can go into the CSS editor and add the meta name directly to this so that Pinterest analytics picks it up not too hard once you find the correct area to add the meta name data.